Willie Rennie: Elected MSP and Leader of the Scottish Liberal Democrats: since 2011

 Rennie was re-elected in North East Fife for the 2021 Scottish Parliament election, with doubled majority.
 On 12 July 2021, Rennie announced his resignation as leader of the Scottish Liberal Democrats, effective from September.
 He was replaced by Alex Cole-Hamilton, the MSP for Edinburgh Western.

+Rennie was elected in the renamed Fife North East constituency in the 2026 Scottish Parliament election, with again increased vote share.

 Home Rule commission plan

 In September 2011, Rennie announced plans for a commission building on the work of the blueprint Lord Steel Commission to develop a blueprint for Home rule and full fiscal federalism that would map out further devolution of powers after the Scotland Bill 2011 was passed into statute.

 Armed Forces Legal Action

 Willie Rennie was appointed as an honorary patron of Armed Forces Legal Action (AFLA) in April 2014.
 AFLA is a network of British law firms offering discounted legal services to members of the British military community, founded by Scottish solicitor and former Scottish Liberal Democrat parliamentary candidate Allan Steele, WS.